 Representing the UN backed Principles for Responsible Investment as co-convenors of a “Global Tailings Review” Matthews and Howchin agreed terms of reference, oversaw the appointment an independent chair (Prof Bruno Oberle), expert panel, and the open, consultative process.
 It took just over a year and a half for this standard to be developed, consulted on, agreed, and published by the co-convenors.

-PHASE 3 – Driving application.
-Investor stewardship and Global Tailings Management Institute.
+PHASE 3 – Adoption of the Standard, Independent Global Tailings Management Institute

-The second group has been developing a revised disclosure request aligned to the GISTM, and in support of the development of the Global Tailings Portal.
+A second group has been convened to develop a revised disclosure request aligned to the GISTM, and in support of the development of the Global Tailings Portal.
 The group is consulting on the first draft in early 2022.
 This technical group is co-chaired by Professor Elaine Baker and Dr Stephen Barrie, further details, including the consultation documents are available here.

-The third group has been reviewing tailings monitoring systems and the feasibility of a global monitoring system, along the lines of those that are in place for other industries (e.g. aviation, nuclear power).
+The third group has been convened to review tailings monitoring systems and the feasibility of a global monitoring system, along the lines of those that are in place for other industries (e.g. aviation, nuclear power).
+This group is chaired by Adam Matthews.

 Investors continue to develop stewardship and information systems to support the adoption of safer tailings practices.
 In December 2020, the initiative contacted over 300 mining companies requesting that they support and confirm their timeline of adoption of the Global Industry Standard on Tailings Management.
 For a full list of company responses to this request, please click here.
 Some initiative members are using this list to guide proxy voting decisions in 2022.